-This list includes links to organizations, websites, materials and other resources on issues associated with home visiting and improved child and family outcomes.
+This list includes websites, research, articles, issue briefs, reports, and other resources on issues associated with home visiting and improved child and family outcomes.
 The Maternal, Infant, and Early Childhood Home Visiting program offers these resources for your convenience and does not endorse any particular resource, publication or organization.

 Resources for data systems and evaluation can be found on the Design Options for Maternal, Infant, and Early Childhood Home Visiting Evaluation (DOHVE ) Project Resources section of the MDRC website.

 Witgert, K., Giles, B., & Richardson, A. (2012).
 Medicaid Financing of Early Childhood Home Visiting Programs: Options, Opportunities, and Challenges.
 Pew Center on the States and the National Academy for State Health Policy.

 Johnson, K. & Knitzer, J. (2006).
 Early childhood comprehensive systems that spend smarter: Maximizing resources to serve vulnerable children.
 National Center for Children in Poverty, Columbia University Mailman School of Public Health.

 Jones Harden, B., Denmark, N., & Saul, D. (2010).
 Understanding the needs of staff in Head Start programs: The characteristics, perceptions, and experiences of home visitors.
 Children and Youth Services Review, 32(3), 371-379.

 Castro, F. G., Barrera Jr., M., & Holleran Steiker, L. K. (2010).
 Issues and challenges in the design of culturally adapted evidence-based interventions.
 Annual Review of Clinical Psychology, 6, 213.